mycpuorg/mycpuorg.github.io/_posts/2016-10-31-kernel-n00b-howto.md

 ### Build kernel config<a id="sec-4" name="sec-4"></a>

 I have to mention that in my experience as a kernel n00b I used to get stuck in this step more often than I should have.
 I'd either end up double guessing myself about whether I'd need this new feature simply based on how well the one-line description looked in the menu or getting drowned in the kernel documentation rabbit-hole.
 But the kernel ships with a default config that is good enough to compile all the necessary features for booting a kernel while leaving the extra-luggage out by the door.
-Simply<a id="sec-4-1" name="sec-4-1"></a>
+Simply: <a id="sec-4-1" name="sec-4-1"></a>

     cd KERNEL_ROOT/arch/<YOUR_MACHINE_ARCH_TYPE>/configs/